Bus depots of MTA Regional Bus Operations: Walnut Depot

 The Walnut Depot or Walnut Avenue Depot was located on the south side of 132nd Street at Walnut Avenue east of the Hell Gate Bridge in Port Morris, Bronx, on the coastline of the East River and the mouth of the Bronx Kill (40.798224°N 73.912677°W).
 The address was 900 East 132nd Street.
 NYCTA bought the former warehouse from the F. W. Woolworth Company for $1.8 million in 1979, and rebuilt it into an operating bus depot, and opened it to buses on April 3, 1983, replacing the old and dilapidated West Farms Depot which was closed on the same date, and also to relieve overcrowding at the existing Coliseum and Kingsbridge Depots.
 On February 21, 1993, the Walnut depot closed for rehabilation and was replaced by the current Kingsbridge Depot which reopened that same day after undergoing reconstruction.
 Walnut reopened in 1995 and replaced the Coliseum Depot, which by then closed for rehabilitation as well.
 The depot was planned to be closed around 2000, but was abruptly sold in early 1998 to the Empire State Development Corporation and later the Galesi Group for the construction of a new printing plant for the New York Post.
 Walnut Depot permanently closed in spring 1998, replaced by the Michael J. Quill Depot.
 At the time of its closure, it housed 220 buses, and operated the following Bronx routes: Bx4, Bx5, Bx6, Bx11, Bx13, Bx15, Bx17, Bx19, Bx21, Bx27, Bx32, Bx35, and Bx36.
-The depot was demolished in order to construct the Post printing plant.
+The depot was demolished in order to construct the Post printing plant, which also permanently closed down recently.